Nikitakochetkov/World-culinary/README.md

 ### What problem does this software solve, or what new brings for users?

--Helps people who can't cook but want to learn how to cook
+- Helps people who can't cook but want to learn how to cook

--Description of recipes and instructions on how to cook
+- Description of recipes and instructions on how to cook

--My page with information on favorites, recipes
+- My page with information on favorites, recipes

 ### Potential users

--Beginning cooks
+- Beginning cooks

--Professional chefs
+- Professional chefs

--People who want to learn how to cook
+- People who want to learn how to cook

 ### Similar applications

--bbcgoodfood
+- bbcgoodfood

--And so on
+- And so on

 ### Competitive advantage

--The history with your recipes
+- The history with your recipes

--Quick recipe search
+##MindMap
 [WORLD CULINARY](https://coggle.it/diagram/XqByJ0nCLjt1HfjC/t/world-culinary)